More conversions generally mean more money for your business.

 With this in mind, we want to offer a modified approach: Visitor-first CRO.

 Visitor-first CRO requires teams to invest time in studying visitor behavior first, before optimizing or even coming up with an overall strategy.

 By doing this, you’re optimizing for human behavior and likely increasing the percentage of first-time and repeat visitors who convert along the way.

 Let’s take a look at a CRO process that prioritizes your visitors, from start to finish.

 The 5-step Conversion Rate Optimization process

-These steps can be applied to any business, no matter if you run a or e-commerce site, operate a series of lead generation landing pages through or manage some other sort of website traffic.
+These steps can be applied to any business, no matter if you run an e-commerce site, operate a series of lead generation landing pages through HubSpot or manage some other sort of website traffic.